include vs. require: Key Differences

 // Write logs when needed

-writeLog('Event occurred');
+write_log('Event occurred');

-allows the script to run normally even if the logging file is missing, providing flexibility without disrupting core functionality.
+Here, logging.php contains functions to support logging, which is an optional feature.
+Including it with include allows the script to run normally even if the logging file is missing, providing flexibility without disrupting core functionality.

 Whether Duplicate Inclusion Is Allowed